thgh/rollup-plugin-scss/README.md

 ## Installation

 ```
-# v3 needs sass installed seperately
+# v3 needs sass installed seperately (or node-sass)
 npm install --save-dev rollup-plugin-scss@3 sass

-# v3 also supports node-sass [(deprecated since Oct.
-2020)](https://sass-lang.com/blog/libsass-is-deprecated)
-npm install --save-dev rollup-plugin-scss@3 node-sass

-# v2 has node-sass included
+# v2 has node-sass included (with option to use sass)
 npm install --save-dev rollup-plugin-scss@2
 ```

-If any of them is installed, it will be used automatically, if both installed `node-sass` will be used.
+If any of them is installed, it will be used automatically, if both installed `sass` will be used.

 ## Usage